blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 Semantic Search is accessed via the _Explore_ view in the Frigate UI.

+## Minimum System Requirements

+Semantic Search works by running a large AI model locally on your system.
+Small or underpowered systems like a Raspberry Pi will not run Semantic Search reliably or at all.

+A minimum of 8GB of RAM is required to use Semantic Search.
+A GPU is not strictly required but will provide a significant performance increase over CPU-only systems.

+For best performance, 16GB or more of RAM and a dedicated GPU are recommended.

 ## Configuration

 Semantic search is disabled by default, and must be enabled in your config file before it can be used.
 Semantic Search is a global configuration setting.